 A major contribution to the study of an important Japanese woman writer and a masterwork of reader reception studies

-Yosano Akiko (1878-1942) has long been recognized as one of the most important literary figures of prewar Japan.
-Hitherto she has been renowned principally for the passion of her early poetry and for her contributions to twentieth-century debates about women.
+Yosano Akiko (1878–1942) has long been recognized as one of the most important literary figures of prewar Japan.
+Her renown derives principally from the passion of her early poetry and from her contributions to 20th-century debates about women.
 This emphasis obscures a major part of her career, which was devoted to work on the Japanese classics and, in particular, the great Heian period text The Tale of Genji.
 Akiko herself felt that Genji was the bedrock upon which her entire literary career was built, and her bibliography shows a steadily increasing amount of time devoted to projects related to the tale.
-This study traces for the first time the full range of Akiko's involvement with The Tale of Genji.
+This study traces for the first time the full range of Akiko’s involvement with The Tale of Genji.

 Table of Contents:

 - The tale of Genji in the life and work of Yosano Akiko

 - The tale of Genji: women's romance, men's classic